guptapuja/guptapuja/README.md

 ## Hi there 👋 I'm Puja

-Lead Frontend Engineer with 11+ years of experienc Building high-performance, real-time web applications and scalable frontend platforms used in production.
+Lead Frontend Engineer with 11+ years of experience Building high-performance, real-time web applications and scalable frontend platforms used in production.

 ---